Union beat Fire 2-0 to increase Eastern Conference lead

-Marco Fabián and Anthony Fontana scored and the Philadelphia Union beat the Chicago Fire 2-0 on Saturday night to increase their Eastern Conference lead.
+CHESTER, Pa.
+(AP) — Marco Fabián and Anthony Fontana scored and the Philadelphia Union beat the Chicago Fire 2-0 on Saturday night to increase their Eastern Conference lead.

 Fabián opened the scoring for the Union (11-6-6) in the 12th minute with a low-driving right-footed blast into the left corner from long distance.
 The 19-year-old Fontana entered as a substitute in the 61st minute and scored in a deflection four minutes later.